oracle/odpi/doc/src/functions/dpiStmt.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **stmt** [IN] -- a reference to the statement on which the define is to take place.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.
 Note that the statement must have already been executed or an error is returned.

     **pos** [IN] -- the position which is to be defined.
 The first position is 1.